marcianovc/martexcoin/doc/init.md

 Copy martexd.init to /etc/init.d/martexd.
 Test by running "service martexd start".

-Using this script, you can adjust the path and flags to the martexd program by setting the MarteXD and FLAGS environment variables in the file /etc/sysconfig/martexd.
+Using this script, you can adjust the path and flags to the martexd program by setting the MARTEXD and FLAGS environment variables in the file /etc/sysconfig/martexd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn